 Sheri Repp, representing Richard Rand, stated this proposed truck yard is an incompatible use; pointed out that the Planning Commission, City staff, and City Council over many years have been very cautious about allowing any new heavy industrial areas to be formed within the City; and mentioned that most of the heavy industrial use is located on the eastern side of the City, noting you don't see new areas being formed especially along the west side of the City.
 She questioned whether staff is aware of any new heavy industrial designations being designated that would be next to commercial and/or in close proximity to sensitive land uses, such as the church, various children's activities, a museum, and residential; and pointed out that the resolution indicates this proposed use is not compatible with the characteristics of the surrounding area.
-She highlighted the applicant's comment that they are pushing back and stating they should have more flexibility; and she expressed her belief that the applicant's stance/position on the recommendations is ill-advised because she believes they're on shaky ground as it is and then to ask for even more leniency is inappropriate.
+She highlighted the applicant's comment that they believe the conditions are too onerous, that they are not in agreement with staff, that they are pushing back and stating they should have more flexibility; and she expressed her belief that the applicant's stance/position on the recommendations is ill-advised because she believes they're on shaky ground as it is and then to ask for even more leniency is inappropriate.